Ray Rodrigues: 2018 session

 In 2018, Rodrigues sponsored legislation that would prohibit the government from suing individuals merely for filing a public records requests.
 Many believe these lawsuits are filed as a means of discouraging individuals from following through on their request.

 In filing the bill, Rodrigues recognized Florida was joining a number of cities, school boards and other government agencies across the nation who are suing people seeking documents — forcing them to decide whether it's worth fighting for their request in court — at their own expense.
 The bill passed the House unanimously but failed to pass in the Senate.

 In 2018 Rodrigues was also the Prime Co-Sponsor on a House Resolution that requested the U.S. Congress to maintain the ban on offshore drilling in the federal waters of the Gulf of Mexico.
 The Resolution passed both the House and the Senate and was sent to the U.S. Congress in Washington D.C.

 In 2018 Rodrigues sponsored the House companion to the “Excellence in Higher Education Act”.
 The legislation restored the Bright Futures Florida Academic Scholars award to 100% of tuition and fees.
 It also restored the Medallion Scholarship to 75% of tuition and fees.
 The “Excellence in Higher Education Act” also included the “Campus Free Expression Act” which protects freedom of speech on Florida university and college campuses.
 The bill passed both the House and Senate and was signed into law by the Governor.

 In 2018 Rodrigues learned from a constituent about a major loophole in state statutes protecting students from predatory teachers.
 Only students under 18 were protected by the existing statutes.
 It was legal for sexual relations between teachers and students 18 and over.
-Since special needs students are often enrolled in the district until they turn 21, these students had no protection after turning 18.
+Since students in special education are often enrolled in the district until they turn 21, these students had no protection after turning 18.

 Furthermore, it was learned that teachers under investigation for misconduct would often resign from the district.
 The resignation would end the school district's investigation.
 Once the investigation was ended, there would be nothing to report to the Florida Department of Education, allowing the predatory teacher to maintain their teaching certificate and move on to another school district with nothing in their file to warn the next school district.